How to Use a 529 Plan for Tax Savings

 What happens if not all the money in a 529 is used for college?

-If you take a withdrawal from a 529 account and do not use all of the proceeds for qualified expenses, you may be in for a tax bill.
-Because of this, the need for proper care and planning cannot be overstated, and you should involve a Certified Financial PlannerTM to help you set up your contributions and plan your withdrawals.
+If you take a withdrawal from a 529 account and do not use all of the proceeds for qualified expenses, you may be in for an income tax.
+Because of this, the need for proper care and planning cannot be overstated, and we recommend that you involve a Certified Financial PlannerTM to help you set up your contributions and plan your withdrawals.

 How does money in a 529 grow?